The Historical Construction of Body Norms

 • providing an alternative social model

-Understanding this history is essential for:
+Understanding these dynamics is essential for:

 • accurate perception